CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 1. If the problem is a _Known NPC_, remember some NPCs have many different versions (ie. Rikke, Cicero...), so you need to add all versions of them to _Known NPCs_.

-1. You may got unlucky and ==Skyrim refused to find all data needed to change an NPC appearance==.
-This is more of an annoyance than a serious problem and will eventually correct itself.
+1. You may got unlucky and Skyrim refused to find all data needed to change an NPC appearance.
+This is more of an annoyance than a serious problem.
+Use the [hotkey for solving that][McmHotkeys].

 ### How do I know if I have problem 2?